Chasmical/Chasm/Chasm.SemanticVersioning/README.md

 - **Focus on functionality and performance.** I will make sure to implement any common manipulations with semantic versions, and I will microoptimize the hell out of everything! *(not as much as diving into assembly code though)* I'll whip up some benchmarks later to show you the difference.

 - **Default comparison ignores build metadata.** Feel free to disagree, but that's just my decision.
 It feels more correct to have the default comparison be compliant with SemVer's specification.
-You can still do metadata-sensitive comparison using a custom comparer, if you want - `SemverComparer.IncludeBuildMetadata`.
+You can still do metadata-sensitive comparison using a custom comparer, if you want - `SemverComparer.IncludeBuild`.

 - **Implements `node-semver`'s version ranges.** Notably, advanced comparators and wildcards (`^1.2.x`, `~5.3`) are preserved as is, and after being parsed, they will still output these exact strings.
 All other libraries desugar the advanced comparators into primitives, and I didn't really like that.
 I wanted to be able to manipulate version ranges in a more precise fashion.